Exploring Health Careers

 - Would you mind taking a look at my resume?
 Do you have any suggestions for improvement?

-Preparing for professional programs is a long process.
+Preparing to apply to a health professional program is a long process.
 The most important thing is that you have the strongest possible application when it comes time to apply.

 NOTE: The following four year timeline is only a guide.
 Depending on your chosen profession, your entrance exam and application period may require a different timeline.